Ionosphere: Layers of ionization

 At night the F layer is the only layer of significant ionization present, while the ionization in the E and D layers is extremely low.
 During the day, the D and E layers become much more heavily ionized, as does the F layer, which develops an additional, weaker region of ionization known as the F_{1} layer.
 The F_{2} layer persists by day and night and is the main region responsible for the refraction and reflection of radio waves.

+Molecular ions have a 1000 time higher recombination rate, dissociative recombination, than atomic ions, radiative recombination, reducing their concentration at night.
+Enhanced plasma densities at low altitudes occur in sharp layers when Fe^{+} and Mg^{+} are deposited by meteors.
+Ion and electron densities increase markedly above 100 km due to less atmospheric mixing and lower recombination rates.